alexwlchan/alexwlchan.net/src/_drafts/imaginary-numbers.md

 The show usually goes to a lot of effort to get small details right, so I was sure this number wasn't plucked out of the air.
 Curious, I did some digging.

-For context, this episode takes place in 1992, and the number belongs to somebody working in London.
+This episode takes place in 1992, and the number calls somebody working in London.

 ## +44